Cash Stuffing Survey: 1 in 3 People Say it’s Very Effective for Saving Towards a Goal

 Cash stuffing is a viral trend made popular by TikTok that encourages healthy personal finance practices by stuffing cash into envelopes that are labeled for their use.
 This can range for anything from paying off debt to eating out.
 Cash stuffing was popular before the rise of technology, but has seen a huge spike in popularity with Gen Z and Millennials after blowing up on TikTok.
-Credello conducted an online survey recently and found that among 600 adults that were already familiar with cash stuffing, more than half (60.83%) regularly use cash stuffing to manage their finances, including debt payoff.
+Credello conducted an online survey recently and found that among 600 adults that were using or had used cash stuffing, more than half (60.83%) regularly use cash stuffing.
 Is this how young adults will manage their money from now on?
 For more information on cash stuffing, check out our biggest tips and tricks.

 Here are some key takeaways from Credello’s 2022 survey on cash stuffing:

 - Nearly 61% of respondents use cash stuffing to manage their finances.